Opokhvalenko/CrazyBaby-landing/README.md

-# Project: Dia -  Crazy Baby Website
+# Project:  Crazy Baby Website
 Crazy Baby is a web project showcasing the Luna futuristic wireless speaker.
 This project demonstrates advanced front-end development techniques using HTML, CSS (Sass), and JavaScript to create a responsive and visually appealing website.

 <h2>Project Description</h2>